humdingerb/quicklaunch/ReadMe.md

 *	User request: Add a setting to launch applications with a single click.
 *	Fixed layout issues in setup window and made default main and setup windows a bit bigger.
+*	Apply "Always on top" setting only to the main window when there's no setup window open.
+The "ignore" file dialog has issues when it's modal too: you couldn't drag'n'drop files/folders into it...
 *	Added Russian localization, thanks Akujiism!
 *	Added Spanish localization, thanks un_spacyar!
 *	Added Ukrainian localization, thanks Lan72!